Meeting Prep

 name: Meeting Prep

-description: 'Your AI reads your calendar, searches your notes, and briefs you before
+description: 'Your AI checks your calendar, finds the relevant context in your notes,

 '